ryangleason82/ML-BallDrop/README.md

 - Feature selections
   - choosing to leave some features out for better results
 - Common data structures for ML (array of arrays)

+## Why do we need Tensorflow?

+- Lodash is what we used for this but it has its pros and cons
+  - Pros:
+    - Methods for just about everything we need
+    - Excellent API design (chain, makes it easy)
+    - Can use in any JS project
+  - Cons:
+    - Extremely slow (relatively)
+    - Not 'numbers' focused.
+We need something numbers focused because our data is going to be huge
+    - Some number related things are awkward like getting a column of values
+- Tensorflow JS
+  - Pros:
+    - Similar API to Lodash
+    - Extremely fast for number calculations
+    - Has a 'low level' linear algebra API + higher level API for ML
+    - Similar API to numpy which is a popular Python numerical lib
+  - Cons:
+    - Still in active development